Skip to content

 No nested transactions

-SQL Server does not support nested transactions.
-Use SQL SAVEPOINT within a stored procedure if you need partial rollback semantics:
+SQL Server does not support nested transactions on a single connection.
+Calling BeginTransactionAsync on a scope throws NotSupportedException.
+Use SQL SAVEPOINT inside a stored procedure if you need partial-rollback semantics:

 sql